mshumilov/optimalequity/README.md

 2 files as result (are written to the directory that contains the control file and the initial glidepath):

-* *MinimizeRuinProbability.exe.log* - log file, all you have on console is saved there.
+* *OptimalEquity.exe.log* - log file, all you have on console is saved there.

 * *output.txt* - a sample of this file is shown below.
 GP[00] is α<sub>1</sub>, GP[01] is α<sub>2</sub>,
 etc...
 The first equity ratio is set at time t=0 and the corresponding return is observed at time t=1.